Atari 800 Emulator

 1. From the pull-down menus of the Atari emulator, choose View > Graphics Options.
 In the dialog box, set the Display Mode to 672 x 480.
 A new dialog box warns you that the program might run slowly; Click OK.
 Then click OK in the Graphics Options dialog box.

-2. For a single-player game and a standard keyboard, skip this step and continue with Step 4.
-For a two-player game, or if your computer does not have a numeric keypad, you need to configure the keys to emulate the joysticks.
+3. The emulator is configured by default to use the numeric keypad for the joystick controls.
+If that's what you want, skip this step and continue with Step 4.
+For a two-player game, or if your computer does not have a numeric keypad, you need to select the USB-connected joysticks or configure the keys to emulate the joysticks.
 For a two-player game, you can configure some keys on the left side of the keyboard to control the "left" player and the numeric keypad on the right, on the right, to control the "right" player.
 From the pull-down menus, choose Input > Joysticks.
 Configure the joystick controls as shown below.
 Set Joystick 1 to use Keyset A. Set Joystick 2 to use Numpad.
 Click the Keyset A button and then click OK in the warning dialog box; this opens the Configure Keyset A dialog box.
 Click on each button and type the corresponding key as indicated below, including the space bar for the Fire Button.

 Click OK in the Configure Keyset A dialog box, then click OK in the Joystick Options dialog box.